arv100kri/Cognitive-Services/Content/en-us/KES/Runtime.md

 | `<vmSize>`      | Size of cloud service VM     |
 | `--slot <slot>` | Cloud service slot: "staging" (default), "production" |

 Index/grammar files must be URL paths to Azure blobs.
 Service name specifies  a preconfigured Azure cloud service (see [How to Create and Deploy a Cloud Service](https://azure.microsoft.com/en-us/documentation/articles/cloud-services-how-to-create-deploy/)).
-The command will automatically deploy the IRIS service to the specified Azure cloud service, using VMs of the specified size.
+The command will automatically deploy the KES service to the specified Azure cloud service, using VMs of the specified size.
 To avoid paging which significantly decreases performance, we recommend using a VM with 1 GB more RAM than the input index file size.
 For a list of available VM sizes, see [Sizes for Cloud Services](https://azure.microsoft.com/en-us/documentation/articles/cloud-services-sizes-specs/).

 By default, the service is deployed to the staging environment, optionally overridden via the --slot parameter.
-See [Service APIs]() for a list of supported operations.
+See [Web APIs](WebAPI.md) for a list of supported operations.

 ## describe_index command
 The **describe_index** command outputs information about an index file, including the build timestamp, schema, and description.

-`iris.exe describe_index <indexFile>`
+`kes.exe describe_index <indexFile>`

 | Parameter     | Description      |
 |---------------|------------------|